NithinAmbati/Bindassdeal_Assignment/README.md

 # Getting Started with Create React App

-This is React project bootstrapped with [create-react-app]
+This is a React project bootstrapped with [create-react-app]

 ## Getting started with the project: